zh54321/EntraTokenAid/README.md

 ## Changelog

+### 2024-12-30
+#### Added
+- Refresh Auth: New redirect parameter
+- Refresh Auth: Better HTTP server error handling

 ### 2024-12-18
 #### Added

-- Refresh Auth: User Agent parameter
+- Refresh Auth: New User Agent parameter
 - Refresh Auth: New parameters BrkClientId, RedirectUri and Origin.
 In combination with a refresh token from the Azure Portal, this allows to get tokens from applications with interesting pre consented scopes on the MS Graph API.
 - Refresh Auth: Failed authentications are now logged as well to the CSV file (switch `-Reporting`)
 - Device Code Flow: Failed authentications are now logged as well to the CSV file (switch `-Reporting`)